 The quality of hay for guinea pigs

-The quality of hay is also important because a poorer quality can harbour pests such as mites, which can cause infestations.
-However, note that the same could happen if you don't store your hay properly - always keep hay in a dry, dark, and well-ventilated place to maintain its quality.
+You should also check your hay for any foreign objects, such as unsafe plants or plastic.
+Even the highest quality hay can sometimes get things mixed into it when harvested from the field.
+The quality of hay is also important because a poorer quality can harbour pests such as mites.
+The same could happen if you don't store your hay properly - always keep hay in a dry, dark, and well-ventilated place to maintain its quality.

 When it comes to hay, there are plenty of types to choose from that are safe for your guinea pigs to eat.
 While they're generally all high in fibre, not all hay is equal when it comes to nutrition.

-You may already know that guinea pigs are prone to urinary tract stones if they follow a high-calcium diet.
+You may already know that guinea pigs are prone to urinary tract infections if they follow a high-calcium diet.
 Calcium can also be found in high concentrations in hay.
 So it's important that you select hay that's relatively low in calcium, and leave calcium-rich hay as an occasional treat.

 Here are the 10 types of hay most commonly fed to guinea pigs: